Meet the team!

 The art in our sourcebooks is made using various tools, in a journey that starts with a latent diffusion model (most commonly Adobe Firefly, Dall-E and Midjourney) and ends in the Homebrewery's markdown editor, going through several phases of manual tweaks and corrections in Photoshop.

 This process has yielded us results like the page you see on the right, with great depth of backgrounds and stunning visuals for our monsters, items, and other content.
-However, the A.I usage we are (for now) limited to for budget reasons imposes great limitations.
+However, the AI usage we are (for now) limited to for budget reasons imposes great limitations.
 We are actively phasing towards a mixed process involving real artists.

-Prep and improv, the D&D style!
+Prep and improv, D&D style!

 Creating a 70-100 page sourcebook every month is no easy feat, especially when our team is so small.
 This is how we do it.